telerik/fiddler-everywhere-docs/modify-and-filter-traffic/conditions-and-actions.md

             <td>n/a</td>
             <td>n/a</td>
             <td>n/a</td>
             <td>Skips decryption for a matched session and shows only CONNECT tunnels.
-Only conditions for <b>Host, URL, Process, Client IP, HTTP Version, and Remote IP</b> can be used.
+Compatible with the following conditions: <b>All Sessions, URL, Host, Scheme, Client IP, Process</b>.
 The action works only for newly established connections.</td>
             <td>Final </td>
         </tr>
         <tr>